This post may contain affiliate links. Please read my disclosure policy.

 In a medium mixing bowl, whisk together all of the dry ingredients (all-purpose flour, baking soda, ground ginger, cinnamon, salt, and granulated sugar).

 Next add in the dark molasses, vegetable oil, and egg with the flour mixture until thick.
-This process can be done by hand with a wooden spoon or a stand (or hand) mixer.
+This process can be done by hand or with a wooden spoon or a stand (or hand) mixer.

 Scoop the cookies onto a large baking sheet lined with parchment paper.
 The cookies can be about one ounce each or smaller.
 Space them about an inch apart from each other, they will spread a little while baking.

 Bake at 350 degrees F. for about 12 minutes.
 They will still be soft due to a whoopie pie being a cross between a cake and a cookie.
-Allow them to cool on the baking sheet for about 15 minutes and then remove to cool completely on a rack while preparing the filling.
+Allow them to cool on the baking sheet for about 15 minutes and then remove them to cool completely on a rack while preparing the filling.
 By the way, you may stop here and have some amazing gingerbread cookies!

 For the filling, mix together the cream cheese, powdered sugar, butter, milk, and vanilla until fluffy and smooth.

-Add the filling on the smooth side of one of the cookies and top with a second cookie to make a sandwich.
+Add the filling on the smooth side (inside) of one of the cookies and top with a second cookie to make a sandwich.
 The easiest way to achieve this is to pipe the filling with a pastry bag, but feel free to use a spoon.

-Store whoopie pies in an airtight container or plastic bag.
-They are fine to store at room temperature, but I prefer to keep them in the refrigerator up to 4 days.
-I have never tried freezing whoopie pies and I’m not sure if that is possible.
+Store the whoopie pies in an airtight container or plastic bag.
+They are fine to store at room temperature, but I prefer to keep them in the refrigerator for up to 4 days.
+I have never tried freezing whoopie pies and I'm not sure if that is possible.

 Gingerbread Whoopie Pies